omaralex/backend-golang/README.md

 4. **Run API local**:

-   After the whole steps, you can access API using `localhost:8080` on browser
+   After the whole steps, you can access API run the makefile `web` and after accessing to `localhost:8080` on browser